HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: HeteroRAG Framework

-The incorporation of external knowledge may cause Med-LVLM to ignore visual information and directly copy retrieved contents \cite{Xia2025}.
+\paragraph{Cross-Modality Alignment.} The incorporation of external knowledge may cause Med-LVLM to ignore visual information and directly copy retrieved contents \cite{Xia2025}.
 To mitigate this, we construct preference pairs from the training set to improve modality alignment.
 Each training sample is denoted as $\{v, t, K, y\}$, where $v$ is the medical image, $t$ is the text question, $K$ is the retrieved knowledge (including reports $k_{r}$ and documents $k_{d}$), and $y$ is the gold answer.
-For each $v$, we retrieve the least similar image from the same modality training samples as an irrelevant image~$v^*$.
+For each $v$, we retrieve the least similar image based on the ModCLIP image feature from the same modality training samples as an irrelevant image~$v^*$.
 Preferred responses are selected when $\mathcal{M}$ correctly answers using $v$, while dispreferred ones are selected when $\mathcal{M}$ correctly answers using irrelevant $v^*$, indicating that $\mathcal{M}$ ignores $v$ and relies solely on $K$.
 For open-ended generation tasks, correctness is defined as the average metric exceeding a threshold $\alpha_{r}$.
 The criterion also applies below.
 This process forms the preference dataset $\mathcal{D}_{cm}$.